 A sustainable HR policy is part of our corporate strategy ("Care" pillar); it conveys goals and establishes common values.
-It includes the promotion of diversity in the workplace, the dedicated promotion of young families through a family-oriented HR policy and enhancing the compatibility of professional and private life (see also 405-1).
+It includes the promotion of diversity in the workplace, the decisive promotion of young families through a family-oriented HR policy and enhancing the compatibility of professional and private life (see also 405-1).
 To this end, in 2017, the Executive Board of Symrise articulated a clear commitment to the advancement of diversity (see the diversity statement of the Executive Board).

-We practice our commitment to diversity by implementing specific measures, such as our family-oriented HR policy designed to support young women and their families, the deliberate overrepresentation of women in our Future Generation Leadership Development Program and the targeted hiring of women given the same qualifications.
+We practice our commitment to diversity by implementing specific measures, such as our family-oriented HR policy designed to support young women and their families, the deliberate over representation of women in our senior executive training (our Future Generation Leadership Development Program) and the targeted hiring of women given the same qualifications.